Kitty (Cat Stevens song): Composition and recording

 In July 1967, Cat Stevens released "A Bad Night", his fourth single release.
 The single peaked at number 20 on the Record Retailer chart, which was had a part in the "first phase of his career nosediving" since it didn't share the success of his top-ten hits "Matthew and Son" (1966) and "I'm Gonna Get Me a Gun" (1967).
 Additionally, the constant touring, alongside a legal feud with his producer Mike Hurst had started taking a toll on Stevens, who had started to cope by drinking alcohol, smoking and occasionally trying cannabis, which he did when he wrote "Kitty", with Record Collector calling the song "dope-induced".
+Reflecting on the song, Stevens characterized it to be simpler than "A Bad Night" and squarely aimed at the pop market.

-With a runtime of 2:17, Stevens' biographer Chris Charlesworth categorizes "Kitty" as having orchestral pop undertones, "with bombastic brass crowding the chorus".
+With a runtime of 2:17, writer Ken Barnes of Phonograph Record classes "Kitty" as an "orchestrated pop ditty", and Stevens' biographer Chris Charlesworth categorizes "Kitty" as having orchestral pop undertones, "with bombastic brass crowding the chorus".
 Similarly, journalist Andy Neill states that the song was "furnished with another busy arrangement".
 However, Bruce Eder identifies the track as having a "quirky folk-pop sound".
 Lyrically, Neill compares the theme of "Kitty" to that of the Zombies contemporary single "Care of Cell 44" (1967), as they both revolve around a female prisoner, and also refers to the narrator "working day and night" until she gets released.
 "Kitty" was recorded at Decca Studios in West Hampstead, London during November 1967 with an arrangement written by Phil Dennys, who also acted as the song's music director.
 As with the rest of New Masters, Hurst produced the song.